The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Example: Hopf manifolds

 \subsection{Definition}

-A compact complex manifold $M$ is called a \emph{Hopf manifold} if its universal covering space is biholomorphic to $\C{n}\wo\br{0}$ for some integer $n \ge 1$.
-If additionally the fundamental group of $M$ is generated by a single element, then the manifold is called a \emph{primary Hopf manifold}.
+A \emph{Hopf manifold} is a compact complex manifold \(M\) whose universal covering space is biholomorphic to \(\C{n}\wo\br{0}\) for some integer \(n \ge 1\).
+It is \emph{primary} if its fundamental group is generated by a single element.

-A biholomorphism $f \colon \C{n} \to \C{n}$ fixing $0 \in \C{n}$ is \emph{strictly contracting} if all of the eigenvalues $\lambda$ of $f'(0)$ have $\left|\lambda\right|<1$.
-If $f$ is strictly contracting, let
+A biholomorphism \(f \colon \C{n} \to \C{n}\) fixing \(0 \in \C{n}\) is \emph{strictly contracting} if all of the eigenvalues \(\lambda\) of \(f'(0)\) have \(\left|\lambda\right|<1\).
+If \(f\) is strictly contracting, let

-then $M_f$ is a primary Hopf manifold.
-Every Hopf manifold has a finite covering by a primary Hopf manifold, and any primary Hopf manifold is biholomorphic to some such $M_f$ \cite{Kodaira:1966} p.
-694. Any two primary Hopf manifolds $M_f$ and $M_g$ are biholomorphic if and only if there is a biholomorphism $h \colon \C{n} \to \C{n}$ fixing $0$ so that \( g \circ h = h \circ f. \) It follows that the classification of primary Hopf manifolds reduces to the classification of strictly contracting biholomorphisms of $\C{n}$ up to conjugacy.
+then \(M_f\) is a primary Hopf manifold.
+Every primary Hopf manifold is biholomorphic to some such \(M_f\) \cite{Kodaira:1966} p.
+694, \cite{Hasegawa:1993} theorem 2.1.
+Any two primary Hopf manifolds \(M_f\) and \(M_g\) are biholomorphic if and only if there is a biholomorphism \(h \colon \C{n} \to \C{n}\) fixing \(0\) so that \(g \circ h = h \circ f\): the classification of primary Hopf manifolds is the classification of strictly contracting biholomorphisms of \(\C{n}\) up to conjugacy.
+Every Hopf manifold has a finite normal covering by a primary Hopf manifold \cite{Kodaira:1966} p.
+694, \cite{Hasegawa:1993} theorem 2.1.

-A \emph{resonance} of a biholomorphism $f \colon \C{n} \to \C{n}$ fixing $0 \in \C{n}$ is a relation of the form \( \lambda_j = \lambda^{\alpha} \) where $\lambda_j$ are the eigenvalues of $f'(0)$ and $\alpha=\left(\alpha_1,\alpha_2,\dots,\alpha_n\right)$ are some integers with $\sum_k \alpha_k \ge 2$.
-To each resonance we associate the \emph{resonant polynomial map} \( z \mapsto z^{\alpha} e_j, \) where $e_1, e_2, \dots, e_n \in \C{n}$ is the standard basis.
+A \emph{resonance} of a biholomorphism \(f \colon \C{n} \to \C{n}\) fixing \(0 \in \C{n}\) is a relation of the form \(\lambda_j = \lambda^{\alpha}\) where \(\lambda_j\) are the eigenvalues of \(f'(0)\) and \(\alpha=\pr{\alpha_1,\alpha_2,\dots,\alpha_n}\) are some integers with \(\sum_k \alpha_k \ge 2\).
+To each resonance we associate the \emph{resonant polynomial map} \(z\in\C{n} \mapsto z^{\alpha} e_j\in\C{n}\), where \(e_1, e_2, \dots, e_n \in \C{n}\) is the standard basis.

 By the Poincar\'e--Dulac theorem \cite{Arnold:1988} p.
-184, any strictly contracting biholomorphism $f$ is conjugate to a strictly contracting biholomorphism of the form \( z \mapsto Az+w(z), \) where $A=f'(0)$ and $w=\left(w_1(z),\dots,w_n(z)\right)$ is a map with each $w_i(z)$ a finite sum of resonant polynomial maps.
-Order the eigenvalues of $A$ by modulus.
-We can replace $f(z)$ by $Az+w(z)$ without changing the biholomorphism type of the Hopf manifold, so we do this henceforth.
+184, any strictly contracting biholomorphism \(f\) is conjugate (by a biholomorphism fixing the origin) to a strictly contracting biholomorphism of the form \(z\in\C{n} \mapsto Az+w(z)\in\C{n}\), where \(A=f'(0)\) and \(w\) is a linear combination of resonant polynomial maps.
+Order the eigenvalues of \(A\) by modulus.
+Henceforth replace \(f(z)\) by \(Az+w(z)\), which doesn't change the biholomorphism type of the Hopf manifold.
 The generic strictly contracting biholomorphism is linearizable, and conjugate to a diagonal linear map